Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 Conclusion

-• Make it a regular habit, ideally daily or at least 3 to 4 times a week.
+• Make it a regular habit—ideally daily, or at least 3 to 4 times a week.

-• Preferably practice them after physical activity.
+• For best results, try practicing them after some physical activity.

-"The integration of a daily stretching routine can offer a variety of benefits for both your physical and mental well-being." - Logan Aldridge, Peloton instructor
+"Integrating a daily stretching routine can offer a variety of benefits for both your physical and mental well-being." - Logan Aldridge, Peloton instructor

 Also on the same theme